All Episodes

 Anytime a journalist gets in trouble when people find out that a journalist made it up or got it wrong, who's it's always somebody else's fault.

-Bloggers talk radio, Fox News, or what have you.
+Bloggers, talk radio, Fox News, or what have you.

-Indeed, one of my favorite mantras of the current or one of the favorite mantras of the current Bush White House and its conservative allies is that media suffer from a liberal bias.
+Indeed, one of my favorite mantras of the current, one of the favorite mantras of the current Bush White House and its conservative allies is that media suffer from a liberal bias, a constantly repeated accusation designed to drill this notion into the public's consciousness while putting the press on the defensive.

 Recent history flies in the face of this assertion.